AUT-DSP/DSP-Winter2021-MATLAB/HW2/README.md

 	a) is it possible to use the Decomposition Theorem? why?

 	b) is it possible to Compensate the amplitude distortion?
-Write MATLAB Code to prove your Work? (*Hint: Min-Max-Uc Decomposition*)
+Write MATLAB Code to approximately Compensate the amplitude distortion. (*Hint: Min-Max-Uc Decomposition*)

 	**(Bonus)  c) there is a practical way to Compensate the amplitude distortion. what you think it is?**